The Steppe Foundation: Economic and Social Authority

 Empresses and Regents: Governing an Empire

 The death of a Great Khan often led to a period of regency, and these interregnums were almost always navigated by the late Khan’s wife.
 The most significant of these was Töregene Khatun, the wife of Ögedei Khan.
 After Ögedei’s death in 1241, Töregene ruled the empire as regent for five years.
-She reversed many of Ögedei’s policies, purged his ministers, and successfully maneuvered to secure the title of Great Khan for her son, Güyük.
-Her rule was not merely ceremonial; she directed foreign policy, managed the treasury, and commanded the loyalty of the armies.
-Persian chroniclers, deeply biased against female rule, described her as greedy and scheming, but her effectiveness is undeniable.
-Her own daughter-in-law, Oghul Qaimish, later attempted a similar regency, though she lacked Töregene’s political skill and was ultimately overthrown by Möngke Khan.
+She reversed many of Ögedei’s policies, purged his ministers—most notably the Persian governor Abd al-Rahman—and appointed her own loyalists, including the influential Persian woman Fatima as a key advisor.
+Töregene directed foreign policy, managed the treasury, and commanded the loyalty of the armies.
+She even issued decrees under her own seal.
+Persian chroniclers, deeply biased against female rule, described her as greedy and scheming, but her effectiveness is undeniable: she successfully maneuvered to secure the title of Great Khan for her son Güyük.
+Her own daughter-in-law, Oghul Qaimish, later attempted a similar regency after Güyük’s death.
+Oghul Qaimish attempted to control the succession by building alliances with powerful princes, but she lacked Töregene’s political skill and was ultimately overthrown and executed by Möngke Khan.
+These episodes reveal the extent to which the empire’s stability depended on the political acumen of women.

 Sorghaghtani Beki: The Diplomatic Master

 If any single individual can be credited with shaping the destiny of the Mongol Empire in its second generation, it is Sorghaghtani Beki.
 The wife of Genghis’s youngest son, Tolui, and a Nestorian Christian, she was arguably the most capable politician of the 13th century.
 When her husband died, she managed his vast appanage in China with immense skill, earning the respect of Chinese, Muslim, and Mongol leaders alike.
+She implemented tax reforms that won over the local population, funded infrastructure projects like canals, and maintained a network of spies that kept her informed of court intrigues.
 She was a master of diplomacy, balancing the interests of the rival Ögedei family while building alliances for her own sons.
 She ensured her sons received a world-class education, fluent in multiple languages and well-versed in the cultures of their subjects.
 Her sons would go on to rule the world: Möngke became the Great Khan, Kublai conquered China and founded the Yuan Dynasty, and Hulagu destroyed the Abbasid Caliphate and founded the Ilkhanate in Persia.
 Without Sorghaghtani’s political genius, long-term planning, and careful management, the empire would likely have fractured a generation sooner.
 Her example proves that in the Mongol world, a woman could wield influence that reshaped the continents of Asia and Europe.

 The Backbone of the War Machine: Women in Military Logistics